All students deserve to be safe, known, and to have opportunities regardless of the zip code.

 “It has been a great, phenomenal experience for them and myself.
 LEAD has a passion and a commitment.
 It’s a dedication.
 It’s a focus on goals that yous set for each student.
 It is a family atmosphere.
 Everyone is working toward the same goal.
 Everyone is working on the same purpose.
 I trust them.
 I’m very protective of Steven and Syeed.
 I want them in a safe, loving anc caring environment.”

-For the 2019-2020 school year, each of our campuses will host a “Taking the LEAD Celebration.”
+Each year, all of our campuses will host a “Taking the LEAD Celebration.”

 We invite all of our parents to come and enjoy this celebration as part of the LEAD family.
 Attendees will not only receive their welcome to LEAD Swag pack, but will also learn more about how to “Take the LEAD” in your student’s academic experience!
 We will also discuss the Commitment to LEADership.
 Stay tuned for dates to your specific campus!